forta-network/docs/docs/scanner-quickstart.md

 If your application succeeds, you will receive an email with a link to a second form.
 Once your node is running, complete this second form with your node address (found via `forta account address`) as soon as possible so Forta Foundation can stake on your behalf.
 We only stake on running nodes to avoid impacting overall network reliability.

-### Staking and slashing

-To ensure network reliablity, Forta uses two main mechanisms:

-- **Staking:** Node operators are incentivized with rewards to ensure that their Forta nodes are running with good health and as expected.
-To gain rewards, a node operator must `deposit()` the minimum amount of FORT required using the staking contract.
-- **Slashing:** Node operators are discouraged from harmful actions.
-Upon detection, they lose rewards and a determined amount is removed from the deposited stake.
-This can cause the staked amount to go under minimum required and the node to enter into disabled state.

-You can follow the guide [here](https://docs.forta.network/en/latest/stake-on-scan-node/) to learn how to manage staking for a node.

 ## Run Scan Node

 ### Start Docker